KonstantinRubinov/ImdbSystemNodeJs/README.txt

 This is your favorite movie database.
-Connected to imdb library, and sql database to save your favorite movies.
+Connected to imdb library, and mongo database to save your favorite movies.

 * .nodejs express
 * MongoDb database - with mongoose